Indians hold on in 9th for 1-0 victory over Tigers

 Cleveland has won two in a row after an eight-game losing streak.
 The Indians are still in solid shape to make the postseason, and Plesac matched his career high for strikeouts Friday.
 This also matched his longest outing of the season.

-Detroit starter Michael Fulmer pitched three scoreless innings, but Tyler Alexander (2-2) allowed the Cleveland run.
+Detroit starter Michael Fulmer pitched three scoreless innings in the type of sharp performance he’s had a hard time providing this year after returning from Tommy John surgery.

+“Fulmer did great,” manager Ron Gardenhire said.
+“That’s the best three innings that he’s had.”

 The Tigers have lost six of seven.

 TRAINER’S ROOM

-Tigers: C Austin Romine left in the ninth inning with an apparent injury. … Detroit reinstated UTIL Harold Castro (left hamstring strain) from the injured list.
+Tigers: C Austin Romine left in the ninth inning with what Gardenhire said was a left wrist contusion. … UTIL Harold Castro (left hamstring strain) was reinstated from the injured list.
 He went 1 for 3 but was replaced defensively in the eighth.

 UP NEXT